pypa/pip/docs/html/development/getting-started.rst

     $ tox -e py36

-Generally, it takes long time to run pip's test suite.
+Generally, it can take a long time to run pip's test suite.
 To run tests in parallel, which is faster, run:

 .. code-block:: console